jerrynavi/whiteboard/README.md

 ---

 All components (custom buttons, cards, etc) are under the `src/components` directory, while pages accessible via a route are under the `src/pages` directory.
-I'm using Redux with the [Redux Toolkit](https://redux-toolkit.js.org/) and the store is set up under `src/store` Reusable functions and other utilities are under the `src/utils` directory.
+I'm using Redux with the [Redux Toolkit](https://redux-toolkit.js.org/) package and the store is set up under `src/store` Reusable functions and other utilities are under the `src/utils` directory.

 ---